 EndNote (for fee): A software program for publishing and managing bibliographies that you purchase and load on your computer.
 You can sign up for a free 30 day trial to test it.
 It is available for purchase at UC Bookstore.

 Guide for importing references into Refworks:

 Each database has its own unique way to import the references into a citation manager such as Endnote or Refworks.
 At UC, all students and faculty have access to Refworks without charge.
 You just need to create an account.
-To get a better understanding of using Refworks, view the campus guides on Refworks.
+To get a better understanding of using Refworks, view the guide page about Refworks.

 Academic Search Complete (An Ebsco database):

 1. Conduct your search, then add items to folder.
 The icon is indicated by the red circle.